 Follow the link in the invite email to view the details of the gift.
 Make sure to claim your gift before the deadline, which you’ll find in the invite email.
 You won’t be able to claim the gift after the deadline.

 Once you claim your gift, you’ll receive the shares in your Robinhood brokerage account.
 These free shares are yours to keep or sell.

-Generally the fair market value of any stock gifts received will be reportable income if you accept a gift of free shares.
+Generally the fair market value of gifted stock is reportable income if you accept a gift of free shares.
 You’ll also be responsible for any taxes due on any capital gains resulting from a sale of the shares.
-The partner company will send you a W-2 or 1099-NEC so you can report the value of the stock gift received.
+The issuing company will send you a W-2 or 1099-NEC so you can report the value of the stock gift received.
 Robinhood will send you a 1099 for any income or sale proceeds that occur after the stock gift has been accepted.
-Robinhood does not provide tax advice, so please consult with your tax advisor about the appropriate tax treatment applicable to your situation.

-Learn more about the company, including the offering, and risks to consider in the company’s prospectus on the gift detail page.
+You can learn more about the company, including the offering, and risks to consider in the company’s prospectus on the gift’s detail page.
 For companies that have been public for some time, you can find more information on their stock detail page.

-This is not a recommendation for an issuer, its shares, or participation in any offering.
-Please refer to the specific information provided by the issuer for further consideration.
+This isn’t a recommendation for an issuer, its shares, or participation in any offering.
+Review the specific information provided by the issuer for further consideration.